 - The U.S. is the main export destination for Canadian defence technologies.
-In 2022, 63% of Canada's defence exports went to the U.S., with a total value of more than \$4.4 billion (compared to approx. \$3.2 billion in 2020). - o Under Title III of the U.S.'s Defense Production Act, Canadian businesses in the defence sector are considered domestic sourcing in the U.S.52 - o The U.S. Department of Defense also buys massive volumes of non-military goods and services, e.g., for medical purposes, navigation, logistics and construction.53
+In 2022, 63% of Canada's defence exports went to the U.S., with a total value of more than \$4.4 billion (compared to approx. \$3.2 billion in 2020). - Since the implementation of the Defence Production Sharing Agreement of 1959, Canada has been considered a domestic source for the U.S. defence industrial base.
+This agreement forms the basis for tariff exemptions on most defence-related goods under the U.S. Defense Federal Acquisitions Regulation Supplement (DFARS). - o The U.S. Department of Defense also buys massive volumes of non-military goods and services, e.g., for medical purposes, navigation, logistics and construction.39 - o More broadly, Canada is a leading supplier of critical mineral commodities, including as a top three supplier for the U.S. semiconductor industry.